horker/psnotebook/README.md

 By these limitations, the following cmdlets and operations do not work: `Read-Host`, `Set-PSBreakpoint` (console debugger) and `$ErrorActionPreference='Inquire'`.

-Native applications that perform any console operations except writing to stdout and stderr outputs do not work correctly on this console.
+Native applications that perform any console operations except just writing to stdout and stderr outputs do not work correctly on this console.

 ## Notes